 For 90 years, Harry & David has been one of the preeminent gifting companies in the United States, offering gift baskets and towers that overflow with gourmet charcuterie and cheeses, chocolates, fruit, and so many more mouthwatering treats.
 Like any business, it wanted to offer more to its customers.
-So, the Medford, Oregon-based company decided to create a new product it strongly felt paired well with the aforementioned delights: Wine.
+So, the Medford, Oregon-based brand decided to create a new product it strongly felt paired well with the aforementioned delights: Wine.

 Sure, being in Southern Oregon, one of the world’s best wine regions, helps, but starting a wine program from scratch was a big undertaking that involved building relationships with growers and winemakers, designing labels, and deciding what varietals to bottle.